 Any major undertaking always goes better when you know what to expect when and plan accordingly.
 And this definitely applies to something with as many steps and contingency factors as selling a house.
 Any number of things can go wrong, but they don’t necessarily have to if you have a solid plan in place.
-So with that in mind, we offer you this timeline for home sellers in Shoreline.
+So with that in mind, we offer you this timeline for home sellers in Seattle.

 This timeline for home sellers begins right now, today.
 You should pick a target date for listing so that you’ll have a terminus for your timeline and plan.
 But keep in mind that some seasons (usually spring in most areas) are better for selling.